NatalieWong/HandDetection/README.md

 - `self.csvholder = [['filename', 'width', 'height', 'class', 'xmin', 'ymin', 'xmax', 'ymax']]` is used for generating the csv header at the first time you run the program.
 After you have run the program once, use `self.csvholder = []` instead.
 - `with open('hand_train.csv', 'w') as file:` will create a csv file for the first time you run the program.
 If you want to append data to this file onwards, use `with open('hand_train.csv','a') as file:` instead.

-You may discard a frame by pressing the `x` hotkey after you have activated any one of the debug window while the program is running.
+You may discard a frame within 2 seconds after a hand is detected in the frame by pressing the `x` hotkey after you have activated any one of the debug window while the program is running.
+You may change the time period for decision making by modifying the number in the line `if cv2.waitKey(2000) & 0xFF == ord('x'):`.

 You may call `visualize_image_bbox.py` seperately to visualize the bounding box for each image saved under the image folder.